mehulkar/mehulkar.com/source/blog/2017/06/blockchain-mining-and-transferring.md

 categories: til
 ---

-I vaguely knew things about Bitcoin and blockchian technology, but a lot of things became clearer today.
+I vaguely knew things about Bitcoin and blockchain technology, but a lot of things became clearer today.
 My original question today was:

 > How does 'mining' (a verb) turn into a